Single Procurement Document (SPD)

 • is a standard questionnaire

-• is used by procurement officers to ask exclusion and selection questions
+• is used by buyers to ask exclusion and selection questions

-• cannot have questions added or existing questions amended by the procurement officer and therefore should only contain questions that are relevant and proportionate to the procurement exercise
+• cannot have questions added or existing questions amended by the buyer and therefore should only contain questions that are relevant and proportionate to the procurement exercise

-• should contain minimum requirements for certain selection questions where relevant e.g. if a procurement exercise had insurance requirements the procurement officer will include the insurance levels needed
+• should contain minimum requirements for certain selection questions where relevant e.g. if a procurement exercise had insurance requirements the buyer will include the insurance levels needed

 • is a self-declaration process i.e. bidders do not need to provide up-front evidence.
 Normally only the supplier who is likely to be awarded the contract will be asked for this information by the buyer at the award stage